A couple of weeks ago my wife took me out for my birthday. The actual date of the event had long passed, but that’s okay; that’s how we do things.

 Precise timing is not important to us, as long as it is eventually celebrated.
 Sometimes we’re several months late, but if it’s within six, it’s all good.
 More than six months means we’re no longer late, but actually early for the next year.

 Anyway, she took me to one of my favorite restaurants, bd’s Mongolian Barbeque.
 In fact, as far as restaurant chains go, it is my favorite.
 (At this point, it’s regional, so if it’s not in your area, why don’t you open one?)

 At bd’s, you create your own recipe: select the items you want, in the quantity you want, and watch their grill masters turn it into a stunning stir-fry delight.

 Aside from immensely enjoying a birthday treat, I also had a secondary agenda.
-You see, for Christmas I was given a super duper deluxe gourmet wok.
-My mission was to take a more careful notice of how things were done at bd’s, with the intent of doing my own stir-fry thing at home.
+You see, for Christmas, I was given a super duper deluxe gourmet wok.
+My mission was to take more careful notice of how things were done at bd’s, with the intent of doing my own stir-fry thing at home, in my work.

-Hey!
-Wait a minute, there are leftovers in the frig…gotta go!
+Wait a minute.
+There are leftovers in the frig.
+Gotta go!

 Do you like this post?
 Want to read more?
 Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.